PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

     }
 }
 ```

->**`@id` explanation**:
-> Each of the above examples has a random example uuid.
-> Every dataspace participant may use their individual random uuid.

-> The **API assets** are identified by the combination of `dct:subject` and `cx-common:version`.
-> When searching the EDC catalog for a specific API, make use of those properties in the catalog filter.

 > The **certificate assets** are identified by the combination of `dct:subject`, `dct:certificateType` and `dct:enclosedSites`.
 > When searching the EDC catalog for a specific asset for which the assetId is unkown, make use of those properties in the catalog filter.